 Great for anyone on any kind of team—development, marketing or business—as well as both native and non-native English speakers.
 No fire-walking, drum circles or touchy-feely stuff.
 Just real improv exercises for bringing groups together.
 A smash hit at OSCON 2011, so be sure to give your right brain some love and find out how to be the standout at your company.

-H. Wade Minter is the CTO and occasional sysadmin/developer for TeamSnap, an application that makes managing sports teams and groups easy.
-He is also the ring announcer for a professional wrestling group.
+H. Wade Minter is the CTO and founding team member at TeamSnap, an application that makes managing sports teams and groups easy.
+He is also the ring announcer for a professional wrestling federation.
 The two may be related.

 Mark Cornick is the Development and Operations Engineer at TeamSnap.
 He once took a class to learn to drive a Zamboni.

 Emily Dobervich programs things at TeamSnap.
 She also writes music sometimes.